 For additional information with potential benefits, risks and complications please visit DiscoverICL.com

 The other focusing element of your eye is the lens.
 This is located inside the front of your eye, behind the cornea.
 The lens is suspended by fibers attached to a muscle that can squeeze it, or stretch it, to change the focusing power of your eye.
 If this does not focus your eye properly it can produce the Dysfunctional Lens Syndrome.
 If your lens gets cloudy with age of disease, it is called a Cataract.
-Refractive Lens Surgery can correct these problems and works in two ways.
+Cataract treatment, such as Refractive Lens Surgery, can correct these problems and works in two ways.
 One way is to add an additional lens that works with your natural lens to give you more focusing power.
 This is called an ICL (implanted contact lens) or Phakic Lens Implant.
 This adds extra focusing strength to your eye and preserves your natural ability to change focus for distance and reading.
 It is particularly helpful in people with too much nearsightedness or too thin a cornea for laser refractive surgery.

 The second way is to remove your natural lens and replace it with an artificial lens (Lens Implant) that can put your eye into focus.
 This is certainly how we fix cataract problems, but can also be done for the Dysfunctional Lens Syndrome.
 Since the lens implant is artificial, we can use whatever lens is available to give you good focus.
 These come in a wide range that can correct nearsightedness, farsightedness, and astigmatism.
 They also come in a style that can give you range of focus for both near, far, and inbetween vision.